jjrobertson14/ParallelBashJobsEngine/README.md

 !
 Try out having a token to echo at start of each command to run?
     - That way the jobs scripts can output whatever is wanted, but still send commands via standard out
+        - (could use tee to send all output of job script somewhere to preserve non-command output of the script)